George Bork: Biography

-He was the first college quarterback at any level to throw for 3,000 yards in one season.
+Bork was the first college quarterback at any level to throw for 3,000 yards in one season.
 Bork first played football at Arlington High School, where he was an all-conference selection.
 Offered a basketball scholarship to Michigan, the athlete turned it down because he wanted to play football.

-Bork played in 1964 to 1967 with the Montreal Alouettes in the Canadian Football League, while with the Alouettes he worked as a gym teacher at Sir Winston Churchill High School in Ville St-Laurent he then signed with the Chicago Owls of the Continental Football League in 1968.
+He played in 1964 to 1967 with the Montreal Alouettes in the Canadian Football League, while with the Alouettes he worked as a gym teacher at Sir Winston Churchill High School in Ville St-Laurent he then signed with the Chicago Owls of the Continental Football League in 1968.

 He was inducted into the College Football Hall of Fame in 1999.

+George Bork died on May 27, 2026, at the age of 84.